 Satisfactory academic progress (SAP) is evaluated at the end of each spring semester for all students.
 At the end of each fall semester, SAP will be evaluated only for students who are on financial aid probation and/or have exceeded the maximum number of attempted hours allowed.
 At the end of each summer session, SAP will be assessed for students enrolled in summer school who have exceeded the maximum number of attempted hours allowed.
+Transfer and re-admitted students are evaluated at the point of entry/re-entry and again at the end of the spring semester and summer session.
 Students failing to meet the required earned hours and cumulative grade point average at the time SAP is assessed will lose their financial aid eligibility for the subsequent academic year that they are enrolled at the University.